roshin8/novos-data-challenge/README.md

   How you choose to convey your findings is completely up to you.
   Examples include: a Word document containing a written account of the analysis, a Power Point slide deck, a website, a Jupyter Notebook, etc.

+  The purpose of this challenge is to demonstrate your:

+    - Programming technique, focusing on data manipulation
+    - Ability to think through a problem from start to finish, and complete the work
+    - Ability to identify and present accurate findings in a clear, simple manner

 ### About the dataset